FIWARE/tutorials.NGSI-LD/docs/pep-proxy.md

 user - it could be held in a private network behind the **PEP proxy** or found on a different machine altogether.

-FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implementation of a **PEP proxy** designed to work with the FIWARE [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) Generic Enabler.
+FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implementation of a **PEP proxy** designed to work with the FIWARE [Keycloak](https://fiware-idm.readthedocs.io/en/latest/) Generic Enabler.
 Whenever a user tries to gain access to the resource behind the **PEP proxy**, the PEP will describe the user's attributes to the Policy Decision Point (PDP), request a security decision, and enforce the decision.
 (Permit or Deny).
 There is minimal disruption of access for authorized users - the response received is the same as if they had accessed the secured service directly.
 Unauthorized users are simply returned a **401 - Unauthorized** response.

 <h3>Standard Concepts of Identity Management</h3>

-The following common objects are found with the **Keyrock** Identity Management database:
+The following common objects are found with the **Keycloak** Identity Management database:

 -   **User** - Any signed-up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group.